Eight steps to boost employee retention

-Before making an offer, research and learn the salary norms for the position, your industry, and your area of the country.
-When you are ready to hire, to the greatest extent you can, offer an attractive benefits program — this can include items such as medical insurance, a 401(k) or other retirement savings plan, or even perks such as subsidized health club memberships.
+Before making an offer, research and learn the salary norms for the position, your industry and your area of the country.
+When you are ready to hire, to the greatest extent you can, offer an attractive benefits program — this can include items such as a 401(k) or other retirement savings plan, or even perks such as subsidized health club memberships.

 Acknowledge employee achievements and contributions that exceed regular job performance.
 This can be done through regular, formal programs (such as "Employee of the Month"), or on an informal basis.
 Communicate an employee's outstanding performance to the rest of the team, and consider offering an award or prize that is suitable and appropriate for the occasion.

 5. Promote work/life balance